Just a very quick, and brief update to inform all of you that Mixtape is now on ComiXology!

 If I tally up Rollins Band performances and spoken word performances over the years I realize I’ve seen Henry Rollins more than I’ve seen any performer ever, and spanning over two decades.

 But the most important show — to me anyway — was on August 26 1992, six months after The End of Silence, six months after that disastrous birthday.
-Only a few short days before I departed for college, I saw the Rollins Band in Ottawa.
+Only a few short days before I departed for college, I saw the Rollins Band.
 And as the band tore through their ferocious set I reflected on how much had changed since the last time – the first time – I saw them only a year before.
 And it was the first time I really knew that I would be alright.

 I still listen to Henry Rollins too.
 He’s more or less retired from music, but he still does spoken word tours, hosts a radio show on KCRW in L.A.
 And he has an excellent podcast along with friend and assistant Heidi May called Henry and Heidi that is my weekly listening ritual (and you can find that on iTunes)

 Now I’m not saying that this song or any song is the be all and cure-all for whatever’s ailing you.
 If you’re really dealing with severe depression, you need to see someone about it.
 But for me, the right song at the right moment told me that I wasn’t alone.
 That what I was feeling was felt by countless others at some point in their lives.
 And Henry probably felt it because he wrote and performed a song that ended up changing this kid’s life.
 If there is a song that has that effect of saying “things aren’t that bad.
 I can change.
 I can make it better” then hang onto that song for dear life and it’ll always be there for you when you need it to.